SirLefti/piboy/docs/prototype2/ASSEMBLY.md

 ## Evaluation

 * forearm bulging radius is probably too wide for most arms to be comfortable
+* more space to run wires through would be helpful
 * hole for power switch is pretty tight, might be hard to mount the switch
 * hole for rotary encoder is pretty tight
 * mounting rails for MT3608 is pretty tight